Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Pre-Disaster Communication and Energy Planning and Warning

+Social media and \ac{AI} are becoming more important in predicting, responding to, and managing disasters.
+Social media helps with early warnings and coordinating relief efforts because it's real-time, and \ac{AI} helps make better decisions by analyzing data in real-time.
 The deployment of \ac{RES} and \ac{BESS} in communication infrastructures highlights the significance of energy resilience.
 As communication systems become more energy-intensive, integrating renewable energy with BESS not only reduces the carbon footprint but also ensures the reliability of these systems during disasters.